Code-Institute-Submissions/paulday966-milestone1/README.md

 * vii The same message, Please match the format requested pops up if the email address looks like this. test@example.co
 * viii If I type the same as the previous step but a dot after the co the message pops up and says. '.' is used at the wrong position in 'example.co.'.
 * ix If I type in my name and the email address in the correct format, test@example.co.uk and click on Submit it is successful.
 A box pops up with the message Thanks for subscribing to our newsletter.
 If I click on the OK button in the pop up message it dissappears and the text in both fields is removed

+3b.
+Contact Us.
+The second part of the Contact Us form is the cafe request form.
+I have added placeholder text in the cafe website address field to show how it should look
+* i Click on the Contact Us link in the navigation menu
+* ii If I click on the Submit button without typing text into any of the fields a message pops up underneath the Cafe Name field which says Please fill in this field
+* iii If I type in a cafe name and nothing else the form won't be submitted because a message pops up underneath the Cafe website address field and says Please fill in this field
+* iv For this part of the test I used the website address https://cafetest.com.
+If I type in the cafe name and the first part of the website address, http:// or https://, or any part of this a message pops up saying Please enter a URL
+* v If I type in the cafe name and the first part of the website address, http:// or https:// and cafetest, then click on Submit the cursor moves to City and a message pops up saying Please fill in this field.
+Nothing is submitted.
+The cafe website address field accepts http://cafetest or https://cafetest and doesn't ask for .com or dot something else.
+I have added the following text underneath the cafe website address which says the following.
+You can copy the website address of the cafe into this box
+* vi If I type in the cafe name, the website address and the city then click on submit a dialog box pops.
+The message says Thank you for sending us details of the cafe and there is an OK button.
+If I click on OK the box disappears and the boxes that have been filled in are now empty
+* vii

 ### Deployment